wynnlone/MMF2021/README.txt

 # RM Lab

 # System documentation #######################################################################################
-(ref: - please refer to the following folder or files for detail discription in the Folder directory section)
+(ref: - please refer to the following folder or files for detail description in the Folder directory section)

 # 0. Time point and time period break down ====================================